Linuxfabrik/monitoring-plugins/check-plugins/apache-httpd-logfile/README.md

 Apache said about itself, and that is counted by the level it wrote at the head of the line: `emerg`, `alert` and `crit` return CRITICAL, `error` returns WARNING, and `--critical-level` and `--warning-level` move that split.
-The events named above raise their own state either way, because Apache logs some of them at `notice`.
+The events named above carry their own state and are counted there and nowhere else, because the level says nothing about what happened and Apache logs some of them at `notice` anyway.
 A message that merely contains the word "error" never counts, and a `LogLevel` below `warn` hides a line from this check just as it hides it from the file.
-The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`).
-Without `--server-log` the file path is taken from the `ErrorLog` directive of the main configuration file, with the common locations of the distributions probed when that yields nothing.
+The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`). `--server-log` may be given several times, and everything named is then read as one window.
+Without it the check follows the configuration from the main file through its `Include`/`IncludeOptional` files and reads the server's `ErrorLog` together with every `ErrorLog` a virtual host sets, so a host whose sites log to their own files is watched where the sites write and not only where the server does; where no configuration can be read, the common locations of the distributions are probed instead.
+The journal of the Apache unit is read along with them, because a server which fails to start writes to its standard error instead of into the error log, and a rejected configuration or an address already in use is in the journal only.
+What the sources hold in common is counted once.
 The most recent rotated file is read along with the live one, so the window does not end where logrotate last ran.
-Note that a server which fails to start writes to its standard error instead of into the error log, so a rejected configuration or an address already in use shows up only when the unit is read (`--server-log=systemd:httpd.service`).
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit